Our Staff Will Take Care of Your Child's Smile

-Healthy eating leads to healthy teeth.
-Teeth benefit from a well-balanced diet just like the rest of your body.
+Teeth benefit from a well-balanced diet just like the rest of your body and healthy eating leads to healthy teeth.
 The CDC recommends your child consume foods from all 5 food categories.
 For more information on a healthy diet visit the CDC’s website: www.cdc.gov.

-Believe it or not, it is not the quantity of sugar your child consumes but the frequency they consume in.
-We know kids are growing and require frequent snacks to fuel their growing bodies.
-We recommend choosing nutritious snack foods such as vegetables, low-fat yogurt, and low-fat cheese to promote a healthy body as well as healthy teeth.
+Believe it or not, it is not only the quantity of sugar your child consumes but also the frequency in which they consume it.
+We know kids are growing and require frequent snacks to fuel their growing bodies and we recommend choosing nutritious snack foods such as vegetables, low-fat yogurt, and low-fat cheese to promote a healthy body as well as healthy teeth.

 Cavity-causing bacteria feed on leftover food in the mouth.
-The more frequently they have food to eat the more frequent your teeth are experiencing a cavity-causing attack.
+The more frequently they have food to eat the more frequent your teeth are experiencing a cavity-causing attacks.

-We recommend wiping the mouth’s of infants and toddlers out with a wet washcloth after each feeding to remove any residual food for the bacteria.
+We recommend wiping out the mouths of infants and toddlers out with a wet washcloth after each feeding to remove any residual food for the bacteria.
 We also recommend not putting your baby to bed with anything other than warm water in their bottle.

 For older kids, we recommend brushing at least twice a day and flossing once a day.
-Flossing is crucial to remove any residual food for the bacteria from spaces between teeth where the toothbrush can not reach.
+Flossing is crucial for the removal of any residual food for the bacteria from spaces between teeth where the toothbrush can not reach.

-Fluoride is a natural element that has been shown beneficial to both forming teeth as well as existing teeth.
-Fluoride helps strengthen teeth, reduce the oral bacteria’s ability to form cavity, and in sufficient quantities can re-mineralize teeth more quickly responding following an acid attack.
+Fluoride is a natural element that is proven to be beneficial to forming teeth as well as existing teeth.
+Fluoride helps strengthen teeth, reduces the ability of oral bacteria to form a cavity, and in sufficient quantities can re-mineralize teeth more quickly following an acid attack.

-Though fluoride has many beneficial roles in preventing cavities in too high of concentrations in can cause detrimental effects to developing teeth.
+Though fluoride has many beneficial roles in preventing cavities, in high concentrations in can cause detrimental effects to developing teeth.
 Often parents are unaware of a child’s potential sources of fluoride.